About me

 My work has appeared in publications all around the world.
 To name a few: Slate (US), Courrier International (FR), De Groene Amsterdammer (NL), De Standaard (BE), Roads & Kingdoms (US), MO (BE), Reader’s Digest (US), Apache (BE), and Internazionale (IT).

-I’ve also been a guest on Dutch and Belgian national radio programs Reporter Radio and Interne Keuken.
-And the Dutch composer Rob Zimmerman, wrote an original soundtrack for my short story ‘Het Gat’ (‘The Hole’) which was broadcast on NPO Radio 4.
+I have also appeared as a guest on Dutch and Belgian national radio programmes, including Reporter Radio and Interne Keuken, where I spoke about my investigative work.
+In addition, Dutch composer Rob Zimmerman created an original soundtrack for my short story Het Gat (The Hole), which was broadcast on NPO Radio 4.